Glaurunk/currency_calc/readme.md

 <p>There is no external api to feed the currency ratios, they are drawn from the database.
 The app stores the ratio for a given pair of currencies and the user, along withe pair of currencies can enter the desired amount to be calculated.
 New currencies can be added and old ones deleted via a modal panel.
 The ratios can be modified at any time if the default value is changed manually or a new pair without default data has been selected.
 All operations are performed asynchronously.</p>
 </p>As always, feel free to make any suggestions if you care :)</p>

 <p><strong>In order to run the app you will need of course a server and a database.
-Do not forget to run the migrations and seed the database afterwards, seeders have been prepared fro you!</strong></p>
+Do not forget to run the migrations and seed the database afterwards, seeders have been prepared for you!</strong></p>

 <h3>Task Description</h3>
 <em>